laboon/ebook/text/45_test_driven_development.md

 3. The string "Buzz" should be returned, if the number is evenly divisible by 5, but not evenly divisible by 3
 4. The string "FizzBuzz" should be returned, if the number is evenly divisible by both 5 and 3

-Our testing is helped by the fact that this is a pure function - its return value is entirely determined by the input parameter.
+Our testing is helped by the fact that this is a pure function---its return value is entirely determined by the input parameter.
 It has no dependence on global values and has no side effects like output, and no other external dependencies.
 Sending in 2 will always return "2" and do nothing else, sending in 3 will always return "Buzz" and do nothing else, and so on.

 ```java
 public class FizzBuzz {